NahidMuntasir7/Multi-Tool-AI-Agent-Project/README.md

 ## 📋 Features

-- **Multi-Database Querying**: Query using natural language 3 medical databases converted from CSV files
+- **Multi-Database Querying**: Implement a natural-language query system capable of retrieving information from three medical databases that have been converted from CSV formats.
   - Heart Disease dataset
   - Cancer dataset
   - Diabetes dataset